 - Notes.
 You should have a place to jot down information such as estimates or personal information.
 Make sure you don’t have a coating on the side you wish to make notes.
 It will just rub off.

-I hope this helps in your design process for creating a business card.
-Further articles about how to design will be published soon.
+I hope this helps in your design process for creating a quality business card.
+Good Luck!

 Choosing the right online printer will make your business shine.
 Choose www.46print.com.
 It just makes sense!